Vraj Hindu Temple

+The temple is associated with the Pushtimarg Vaishnav sect.

 History

-Vraj Hindu Temple before 1987 was a Yoga recreational center.
-The land was bought in the summer of 1987 by the visionary and founder Govind Bhikhabhai Shah (Kaka) with the support of 29 others.
-The temple became official in November 1988 during the inaugural Patotsav Celebration when Shrinathji graced his presence for the first time at Vraj.
+Before 1987, Vraj Hindu Temple was a yoga recreational center.
+The land was purchased in the summer of 1987 by the temple's visionary founder Govind Bhikhabhai Shah (Kaka) with support from 29 other investors.
+The temple became official in November 1988 during the inaugural Patotsav Celebration when it was claimed that Shrinathji appeared for the first time at Vraj.

 Darshans (prayer events)

+The Temple has daily darshans.
 Darshan is a sanctum that is organized six times a day (everyday) as different prayers.
 Each Darshan has a special mood, emotion, clothes, music and food: